 Who is Eligible to Carry a Loaded Firearm in Public in California?

-There are number of individuals who are exempted from the prohibitions against carrying a loaded firearm in public.
+There is a number of individuals who are exempted from the prohibitions against carrying a loaded firearm in public.

 - Peace officers, active or honorably retired

-- Peace officers from another states, who are performing official activities in California
+- Peace officers from another state, who are performing official activities in California

 - Federal law enforcement agents or officers

 - POST certification (animal control persons, zookeepers, harbor police)